 You Will Need A few Vessels

-A bar stocked with drink is no good to anyone if there is nothing to put that drink in, so we will need some drinking vessels and glasses are the order of the day.
+A bar stocked with drink is no good to anyone if there is nothing to put that drink in.
+We will need some drinking vessels and glasses are the order of the day.

-There are different glasses for different drinks, beer glasses, wine glasses, cognac glasses, whiskey glasses, cocktail glasses, the list goes on and on, and there are different style glasses for each of those categories, so your work is plenty here Grasshopper.
+There are different glasses for different drinks.
+Beer glasses, wine glasses, cognac glasses, whiskey glasses, cocktail glasses, the list goes on and on.
+There are different style glasses for each of those categories, so your work is plenty here Grasshopper.

-Just get the basic glasses first for your favorite drinks and then build from there until you have a good stock of glasses for different drinks and occasions.
+Just get the basic glasses first for your favorite drinks and then build from there.
+Eventually you will have a good stock of glasses for different drinks and occasions.

 The Fun Bar

-That is the aim of any bar, whether it be your local bar or your very own home bar, the name of the game is fun.
-When you have built the bar foundation, stocked it with drinks and glasses, it will then be time to build it out and add other accessories, some will be must haves, and some will be just for fun.
+That is the aim of any bar, whether it be your local bar or your very own home bar.
+The name of the game is fun.
+When you have built the bar foundation, stocked it with drinks and glasses, it will then be time to build it out.
+Add other accessories, some will be must haves, and some will be just for fun.

-I could list hundreds of products here, but that would be tedious and boring, so I will just bring a few to your attention, some you may have already thought of, others you may not have.
+I could list hundreds of products here, but that would be tedious and boring.
+I will just bring a few to your attention, some you may have already thought of, others you may not have.

-An obvious must have is an Ice Bucket, which ever way you look at it, if you have spirits and make cocktails then you cannot do without an ice bucket, but don’t forget the ice.
+An obvious must have is an Ice Bucket.
+Which ever way you look at it, if you have spirits and make cocktails then you cannot do without an ice bucket.
+Don’t forget the ice too.

-It is worth investing in a few good quality cube trays for your freezer, unless you are going all out and getting yourself an ice machine.
+It is worth investing in a few good quality cube trays for your freezer.
+Unless you want to go all out and get yourself an ice machine.

 A decent shaker set for your cocktails is a must have if you intend to offer these beverages at your bar.
 You can buy these individually or as a set.
-The sets will likely contain other things you will need for making cocktails, like a Jigger which is a measuring device for accurate measurements of the drinks being mixed in a cocktail.
-A set may also contain a Muddler for breaking down herbs to extract oils and flavorings for you cocktails.
+The sets will likely contain other things you will need for making cocktails.
+This may include a Jigger which is a measuring device for accurate measurements of the drinks being mixed.
+A set may also contain a Muddler for breaking down herbs to extract oils and flavorings for your cocktails.

-Buying a set will male sure you get all you need for making cocktails.
+Buying a set will make sure you get all you need for making cocktails.

-I could go on with bar accessories, but I will be covering everything you need, plus many things you do not need in up and coming posts, so stay tuned.
+I could go on with bar accessories, but I will be covering everything you need in future posts.
+Also, I will include many things you do not need, so stay tuned.
 I will leave you with the bar sign, not an essential item, or is it.
 It has got to be a must have, surely, and one with which you can have a lot of fun choosing.

 The Perfect Bar

-Every home bar is perfect, because every home bar is different, it is tailor made to the individual person or persons building it.
-Whether your bar is big or small, inside or outside, it doesn’t matter, just create one that you can enjoy and be proud of, but most of all have fun with it and enjoy the social side of it with your family and friends.
+Every home bar is perfect, because every home bar is different.
+It’s a personal thing, tailor made to the individual person or persons building it.
+Whether your bar is big or small, inside or outside, it doesn’t matter.
+Just create one that you can enjoy and be proud of.
+Most of all have fun with it and enjoy the social side of it with your family and friends.